 The highlight of Chorao is its widespread bird sanctuary, which is the largest in Goa.
 The Salim Ali Bird Sanctuary spreads across 178 hectares of natural land.
 Surrounded by dense mangroves from the inlets of the sea, this natural reserve is home to numerous species of birds like kingfishers, coots, egrets, pintails and more.
 You can also spot some random wild animals and Goan crocodiles along the swamps.
 The best way to tour the sanctuary is on a canoe or a local dingy.

-Take a ride through the countryside.
-As you walk/drive through the palm-lined roads of the Charao village with its clusters of mud houses and thatched roofs, you could feel as if time has stopped here, centuries ago.
+Take a ride through the countryside in a car rental in Goa.
+As you drive through the palm-lined roads of the Charao village with its clusters of mud houses and thatched roofs, you could feel as if time has stopped here, centuries ago.
 The distinctive Portuguese architecture with white-washed churches and the colorful homes with intricate woodwork speak of the island’s rich heritage.
 And, all this amidst sun-kissed greenery, makes this island look like right out of a picture post-card.

 The quaintness of the Chorao Island also extends to its temples and churches.
 Majority of the churches on this island date back to the 16th century, when Portuguese arrived here and established places of worship for their people.
 The most prominent one of all Catholic Churches is, St. Bartholomew’s Church.
 Built in 1569, this church reflects a classic Neo-Roman architectural style with multiple spires and subdued façade, but still emanates an aura of old grandeur.